 - You might have questions about your hearing aids or need assistance

-We also offer Belcare, which provides comprehensive protection if your hearing aids are lost, stolen or damaged in the first year you own them.
+Click here to learn about Belcare, which also provides comprehensive protection if your hearing aids are lost, stolen or damaged in the first year you own them, along with other benefits.

 If you're ready to begin the process of buying hearing aids, scroll down to find the next available appointment at a Beltone hearing aid center near you.